 Western recognizes the impact the COVID-19 pandemic is having on our students.
 In this time of uncertainty, we are working to provide those in need with resources in the local community and on campus.
 If you are a student in need, please be aware of these possible resources.

 The Whatcom Asset Building Coalition is providing up to date list regarding resources and services in Whatcom County here (see WABC Site for Food Access); area food bank information from the Opportunity Council is here WABC Daily Food Resources; and community resources are listed here More Community Resources and more here Assistance for Individuals and Families.
-Additionally, Western is hosting pop-up meal kit distribution every Wednesday from May 4 to June 10 outside the Viking Commons (while supplies last).
+Additionally, Western is hosting pop-up meal kit distribution, more information can be found here on the left side of the page.

 Assistance for low income people in Washington, including links to Washington Law Help, can be found here: NW Justice Website

 Learning, internet and computer access resources:

 - Keep Learning – resource for students learning remotely

 - Keep Connected – resource for internet and computer access

 If you are a currently enrolled WWU student who is in need of short term assistance, please fill the brief form below.
 Approximately one business day after you submit the form, a WWU staff member from the Office of Student Life will connect you to the proper resources (food assistance, short term housing, etc.).